-There is a lot more than meets the eye when it comes to staging your home when looking to sell it.
+There is a lot more than meets the eye when it comes to staging your home; when looking to sell it.
 Do you remember how you felt when you first approach it yourself before purchasing it?
 How did you first react and feel?
-Asking yourself these questions will help you better remember what drew you to the space and what could be improved after having lived in it.
+Asking yourself these questions will help you better remember what drew you to space and what could be improved after living in it.
 Because adequately staging your home for potential buyers can make a huge difference.

-To help inspire you, the expert interior designers at Décor Aid shared some smart home staging ideas that won’t take too much effort or cost a fortune.
+The expert interior designers at Décor Aid shared some smart home staging ideas that won’t take too much effort or cost a fortune to help inspire you.

 Entry Rug – Energize the area with a brightly patterned rug that lends it needed personality and color.

 Mirror – Mirrors are one of the most affordable ways to make any area look brighter and feel more substantial.
 Plus, they’re also great when there isn’t a window nearby.

 Console table – Every room needs a place to store necessities at hand reach; a console table or shelf in an entryway must keep the area tidy.

 Catchall trays – Perfect for storing your keys, wallet, and mail-in style; nothing beats a hand catchall tray for the little things in life.